jluchman/domir/README.md

 Note the use of a wrapper function, `lm_wrapper`, that accepts a `formula` and returns the $R^2$.
-These ‘analysis pipeline’ wrapper functions are necessary for the effective use of `domir` and underlies the package’s flexibility.
+These ‘analysis pipeline’ wrapper functions are necessary for the effective use of `domir` and the ability to use them to adapt predictive models to the computational engine used by `domir` makes this package able to apply to almost any model.

 `domir` by default reports on complete dominance proportions, conditional dominance values, and general dominance values.